JoeKnittel/joeknittel.github.io/_posts/2021-01-28-Setting-Up-R-and-Configuring.md

 ![](/images/unnamed-chunk-8-1.png)<!-- -->

-It looks like there was a greater increase in TIV in north-central and north-western Florida, with some data lacking in a few counties on the east.
+It looks like there was a greater increase in TIV in north-central Florida and a few other counties throughout the state, with data completely lacking in two counties on the east.

 ## Summary